namrata-maravi/GitLearningRepo/README.md

 # GitLearningRepo
-This is a part of  git learning repository on apni kaksha.
+This is a part of  git learning repository from apni kaksha.